linoxbt/t3rn-bridge-bot/README.md

 You can configure
 - Amount to bridge
-- Network
 - Bridge Contract
-- Raw Data
+- Raw Data (1 Account 1 RAW DATA)
 On config file

-If you did'nt get BRN Point or not Receiving bridged assets, change the config OP or ARB RAWDATA with yours.
-Where to get it ? do manual TX from ARB to OP or OP to ARB, and go to explorer and copy the Input Data as HEX.
+If you did'nt get BRN Point or not Receiving bridged assets, change the config BASE or ARB RAWDATA with yours.
+Where to get it ? do manual TX from ARB to BASE or BASE to ARB, and go to explorer and copy the Input Data as HEX.
 Or you can just copy paste from wallet confirmation approval on input / data section.

 ## CONTRIBUTE